 Homes not near the water will likely be considered to be not in a flood hazard area.
 These properties can still purchase flood insurance at surprisingly inexpensive rates.
 In many instances a preferred policy is available for under $400.

-I hope that the information provided here has helped you to gain a greater understanding of flood insurance and how important it is.
+We hope that the information provided here has helped you to gain a greater understanding of flood insurance and how important it is.
 We routinely talk to our customers and friends about this subject and the changes that continue to occur on the federal level.
-We are passionate about this subject because of all the situations we have seen during our long experience working here in the Gulf Coast region.
+We are passionate about this subject because of all the situations we have seen during our long experience working here in Newfoundland.
 The various named hurricanes and tropical depressions that have hit us over the years have all done considerable damage to many homes, businesses and other properties in our communities.
-That's why it is so important to us that you have the best protection possible.
+That’s why it is so important to us that you have the best protection possible.